sinancang/tradingBotMartingale/readme.txt

+DISCLAIMER: NOT READY FOR DEPLOYMENT

+!!
+Currently a migration to a more scalable and decoupled system is in progress... !!

 A trading bot that uses the martingale strategy to periodically market buy/sell stocks via the alpaca api If there has been a loss, the algorithm buys,
 If there has been a win, the algorithm sells.